David Sharp (mountaineer): Himex expedition – Second team

-Maxime Chaya reached the summit at around 06:00.
+Chaya reached the summit at around 06:00.
 During his descent, Chaya and the Sherpa porter/guide he was with, Dorjee, encountered Sharp a little after 09:00 and tried to help him.
 Chaya also notified the Himex expedition manager Russell Brice over the group's radio.
 He had not seen Sharp in the dark during the ascent.
 Chaya observed that Sharp was unconscious, shivering severely, and was wearing a thin pair of wool gloves with no hat, glasses, or goggles.
 Sharp was severely frostbitten, had frozen hands and legs, and was found with only one empty oxygen bottle.

 At one point, Sharp stopped shivering, leading Chaya to believe he had died; sometime later, he started shivering again.
 They attempted to give him oxygen, but there was no response.
 After about an hour, Brice advised Chaya to return as there was nothing to be done and he was running out of oxygen.
 Chaya told The Washington Post: "It almost looks like he [David Sharp] had a death wish".

 Soon after Chaya descended, some of the others from the second Himex group and a Turkish group reencountered Sharp during their descent and attempted to help him.
 Phurba Tashi, the lead Sherpa guide for Himex, and a Turkish Sherpa guide gave Sharp oxygen from a spare bottle they found, patted him in attempt to aid circulation and tried to give him something to drink.
 At one point, Sharp mumbled a few sentences.
 The group attempted to get Sharp to his feet, but he could not stand, even with assistance.
 Moving Sharp into sunlight required the two strongest Sherpa climbers and took 20 minutes.
 Deciding Sharp could not be rescued, the group descended.